 - The deer farm must be under adequate supervision.

 - Births, deaths, purchases and disposals of all deer should be recorded.

-- Any suspect disease in farmed deer should be reported to the nearest Ministry of Agriculture and Forestry office.
-MAF staff will investigate and advise what action is needed.
+- Any suspect disease in farmed deer should be reported to the nearest Ministry of Primary Industries (MPI) office.
+MPI staff will investigate and advise what action is needed.

-- All deer being moving on and off the farm should be ear tagged and have appropriate movement documentation (MAF requirement).
+- All deer being moving on and off the farm should be ear tagged and have appropriate movement documentation (MPI requirement).